mlflow/mlflow/docs/source/tracking.rst

 When running the remote server, it is recommended that you provide the `--artifact-root` command line option.
-This option will cause clients to log their artifact output (e.g., models) to this location which is suitable for large data (such as an S3 bucket).
+This option will cause clients to log their artifact output (e.g., models) to this location which is suitable for large data (such as an S3 bucket or shared NFS file system).
 If you do not provide this option, then clients will write artifacts to `their` local directories, which the server can't serve.

+Note that for the clients and server to access the artifact bucket, you should configure your Cloud Provider credentials as normal.
+For example, S3 can be accessed by setting the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables, by using an IAM role, or by configuring a default profile in `~/.aws/credentials`.
+See the `AWS docs <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_ for more info.

 Remote server for development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^